-Every student in the University shall be assessed during each academic semester in terms of his/her performance in the program of study he/she has registered.
+- Every student in the University shall be assessed during each academic semester in terms of his/her performance in the program of study he/she has registered. - 2.
+The grade will be based on an end of the course examination and a course work assessment.

-- 2. The grade will be based on an end of the course examination and a course work assessment. - Maximum marks of any course are hundred (100) of which forty (40) marks are from continuous assessments such as tests, assignments and seminars/presentations, while sixty (60) marks shall be obtained from final examination. - 4.
-All final examinations shall be subjected to an internal and external evaluations.
-Efforts should be made to have external examiners' reports during discussion and approval of examinations results.
+- Maximum marks of any course are hundred (100) of which forty (40) marks are from continuous assessments such as tests, assignments and seminars/presentations, while sixty - (60) Marks obtained from final examination. - 4.
+All final examinations subjected to internal and external evaluations.
+Efforts made by having external examiners' reports during discussion and approval of examinations results.